floriandejonckheere/utu-thesis/thesis/chapters/08-case-study.typ

         [#ref(<scn_logical_contributor>, supplement: none)], [#yaml("/data/logical_contributor.yml").at("clusters").at("count")], [#calc.round(yaml("/data/logical_contributor.yml").at("clusters").at("mean"), digits: 1)],
         [#ref(<scn_structural_logical_contributor>, supplement: none)], [#yaml("/data/structural_logical_contributor.yml").at("clusters").at("count")], [#calc.round(yaml("/data/structural_logical_contributor.yml").at("clusters").at("mean"), digits: 1)],
       ),
-      caption: [Number of services per scenario]
+      caption: [Number of microservices per scenario]
-    ) <services_per_scenario>
+    ) <microservices_per_scenario>
   ],
   [
-    @services_per_scenario lists the number of services identified by MOSAIK for each scenario.
+    @microservices_per_scenario lists the number of microservices identified by MOSAIK for each scenario.
-    Aside from @scn_logical_contributor, the number of services identified by MOSAIK is consistent across the scenarios.
+    Aside from @scn_logical_contributor, the number of microservices identified by MOSAIK is consistent across the scenarios.
-    @scn_logical_contributor, which consists of a test setup using only evolutionary coupling, identified a significantly lower number, five services.
+    @scn_logical_contributor, which consists of a test setup using only evolutionary coupling, identified a significantly lower number, five microservices.
-    The lack of structural coupling information has a significant impact on the coupling of the services.
+    The lack of structural coupling information has a significant impact on the coupling of the microservices.
   ],
 )

 #v(1em)

-Investigating further into the services identified in @scn_logical_contributor, we observe that the granularity of the services is significantly lower than in other scenarios, with some services containing seemingly unrelated functionality.
+Investigating further into the microservices identified in @scn_logical_contributor, we observe that the granularity of the microservices is significantly lower than in other scenarios, with some microservices containing seemingly unrelated functionality.
-Some of the services include a mix of data processing code, utility functions, and data access code.
+Some of the microservices include a mix of data processing code, utility functions, and data access code.
-The other scenarios, which do include structural coupling information, identified services that have more related functionality grouped together.
+The other scenarios, which do include structural coupling information, identified microservices that have more related functionality grouped together.
-Due to the restricted nature of the source code, precise information about the functionality for each service cannot be included in this report.
+Due to the restricted nature of the source code, precise information about the functionality for each microservice cannot be included in this report.

 #grid(
   columns: (60%, 40%),